google/starlark-go/doc/impl.md

-# Skylark in Go: Implementation
+# Starlark in Go: Implementation

-This document (a work in progress) describes some of the design choices of the Go implementation of Skylark.
+This document (a work in progress) describes some of the design choices of the Go implementation of Starlark.

   * [Scanner](#scanner)
   * [Parser](#parser)